jundalisay/superb/content/en/social/supersociology/principles/part-1/chapter-05.md

 According to Socrates, all societies [have alternating cycles](/research/socrates/simple-republic/book-8/chapter-1) that begin with democracy that switches to tyranny, then aristocracy, then oligarchy, and finally back to democracy.

-1. A democracy is dominated by working-class people.
+1. A democracy is dominated by **working-class people**.
 Its positive aspect is social justice, while its negative is chaos and mob rule.
 This chaos leads people to want order, paving the way for tyranny
-2. A tyranny is dominated by warriors, leaders, and generals.
+2. A tyranny is dominated by **warriors, leaders, and generals**.
 Its positive aspect is peace and order, while its negative is abuse and corruption.
 This abuse leads people to want wisdom, paving the way for aristocrats
-3. An aristocracy is dominated by intellectuals.
+3. An aristocracy is dominated by **intellectuals and thinkers**.
 Its positive aspect is wisdom, and scientific and cultural advancement, while its negative is dogma and stagnation.
 This stagnation leads people to want material wealth, paving the way for oligarchs
-4. An oligarchy is dominated by speculators and businessmen.
+4. An oligarchy is dominated by **traders, speculators, and businessmen**.
 Its positive is material progress, its negative is inequality and environmental destruction.
 This injustice leads people to want justice, paving the way for democracy

 {{< quote ava="soc" >}}